pan1kt/GamingTweaks/README.md

 You can try see if your system is different from others and works best on HPET disabled on BIOS, but wont be most likely.

 ...For best configuration, use this in Command Promt:

-`
-bcdedit /set disabledynamictick true
+`bcdedit /set disabledynamictick true <br/>

-bcdedit /set useplatformclock false
+bcdedit /set useplatformclock false <br/>

-bcdedit /set useplatformtick false
+bcdedit /set useplatformtick false`
-`

 ![After, tab space example](http://i.imgur.com/70FL4H9.png)

 ### Commit History by Author